ztanis/playlist-reco/README.md

    - Loads environment variables from .env file
    - Mounts your current directory to /app_code in the container
    - Mounts the tokens directory to persist OAuth tokens
+   - Mounts the data directory to persist the SQLite database
    - Enables hot-reloading of your code changes

 6. Open your web browser and navigate to: